libevm/website/source/_posts/simpfi-origins-irenedao.md

 There's been quite a bit of misinformation going around recently surrounding [IreneDAO](https://twitter.com/0xirenedao), and, I've typed this story out one too many times.

-So, in attempt to do justice to [IreneDAO](https://twitter.com/0xirenedao) brand, I'll layout the who/how/why/what of the timeline from **my perspective** in a longer format.
+So, in attempt to do justice to the [IreneDAO](https://twitter.com/0xirenedao) brand, I'll layout the who/how/why/what of the timeline from **my perspective** in a longer format.

 ![](https://i.imgur.com/EIU1t3b.png)